 I have a love affair with the DMV area going back almost 10 years.
-It's where I picked up my cupcake habit.
 Washington DC has been my most-visited US destination except for the handful of Texas cities I've lived in.
 There's just something about it.
-One of my sisters recently started law school in our nation's capitol, which gave me the perfect excuse to plan a girls' long weekend trip full of #blackgirlmagic for us and our youngest sister.
-Today's travel guide is a culmination of my favorite experiences across multiple trips to DC, aka Chocolate City, with a focus on Black-owned businesses, to help you plan a quick DC getaway in 2021!
+So I've had several girls' long weekend trips to DC full of #blackgirlmagic with my sisters and sister-friends.

 When is the Best Time to Visit Washington DC?

 I have traveled to the DMV area in every season and really prefer the late spring or early fall.
 The scenery is absolutely gorgeous at both times and this part of the country has gorgeous drives through natural landscapes.

 If you're planning to go to DC in the spring, try to time your trip to line up with cherry blossom season.
 The photo ops are not to be missed!
 When is cherry blossom season in DC?
 Roughly mid-March to mid-April is the best time to see the blooms.
 Check out the National Cherry Blossom Festival.